PatternAgents/Sampling_Workshop/README.md

 Audio Synthesis and Digital Sampling Workshop
 =============================================
-As someone who worked on the very first generation of sampling musical instruments digitial drum machines, I have some interesting perspectives and stories around samplers and the musical instrument industry.
+As someone who was able to work on several of the very first generation of sampling musical instruments, and digitial drum machines, I have some historical perspectives and stories around samplers and the musical instrument industry in general.
 This Workshop will cover the history and theory of audio signal generation, and digtial audio sampling, followed by some Hand's On labs where we'll work with some audio generation and digital audio sampling tools.

 **Workshop Objectives :**